EXPLAINER: Charges in Michigan Gov. Whitmer kidnap plot case

 According to prosecutors, the defendants plotted from June to October 2020 to abduct Whitmer from her vacation home in northern Michigan because they were infuriated by what they saw as her overly restrictive policies during the pandemic.

-Fox, Croft and Harris are also charged with conspiracy to use a weapon of mass destruction.
+Fox, Croft and Harris were also charged with conspiracy to use a weapon of mass destruction.
 Prosecutors said they sought to construct and buy explosives, with the aim of destroying a bridge near Whitmer's cottage to stymie police during the kidnapping.
+Harris was acquitted on the charge.

-Croft and Harris are charged with possession of an unregistered destructive device — a firework wrapped with pennies that could serve as shrapnel.
+Croft and Harris were charged with possession of an unregistered destructive device — a firework wrapped with pennies that could serve as shrapnel.
+Harris was acquitted.

-Harris is the only one charged with possession of a semi-automatic assault rifle with a barrel less than 16 inches long that wasn't registered to him.
+Harris was the only one charged with possession of a semi-automatic assault rifle with a barrel less than 16 inches long that wasn't registered to him.
+He was acquitted.

-The kidnapping conspiracy and conspiracy to use a weapon of mass destruction charges carry maximum life sentences.
+The kidnapping conspiracy and conspiracy to use a weapon of mass destruction charges carried maximum life sentences.

-The maximum sentence for possession of an unregistered destructive device is 10 years, and Harris could face up to three years in prison if convicted of the semi-automatic rifle charge.

 Garbin has already been sentenced to six years in prison, and Franks is expected to receive a lighter sentence than if he had lost at trial.